abicas/SapOnMicrosoftDemos/content/labs/inframgmt/backup/step2.en.md

 pre = "<b>2. </b>"
 +++

-With Azure BAckups configured and communicating with SAP HANA database, let's execute a manual backup to test it.
+With Azure Backups configured and communicating with SAP HANA database, let's execute a manual backup to test it.

 This section will show the steps required for that to be accomplished: